Who doesn’t love a good awards show? The gowns, the acceptance speeches, the brutal infringements of civil liberties … the excitement just never ends.

 The University of Cincinnati (UC) earns its "honor" by managing to distinguish itself among the many schools that limit student speech to unconstitutional "free speech zones."
 Out of the 137 acres of the UC West Campus, the school limits "all demonstrations, pickets, and rallies" to a "Free Speech Area" that comprises 0.1% of it.
 And if students do not request permission to use that 0.1% of campus a full 10 working days in advance, they "may be charged with trespassing."
 When a student group requested permission to collect signatures to support a statewide ballot initiative outside of this tiny zone, UC told them that campus security would be alerted if any of its members dared to "walk around" outside the zone gathering signatures.
 In other words, UC students can apparently walk around wherever they like on campus — as long as they’re not exercising a First Amendment right at the same time.

 Of course the list doesn’t stop there, with the Harvard faculty firing a professor because he wrote an op-ed that was controversial — in India! — to Syracuse University’s effective expulsion of a student for complaining on his own Facebook page about a racially insulting comment he had heard.
 Students and parents would be well advised to check the list before attending a college or university.
 After all, does any student really want to play a starring role in next year’s blockbuster attacks on student freedom?

-Schools: Syracuse University Harvard University St. Augustine’s College Widener University School of Law Johns Hopkins University Bucknell University Brandeis University University of Cincinnati Michigan State University Tufts University Yale University Colorado College
+Schools: Syracuse University Harvard University St. Augustine’s University Widener University School of Law Johns Hopkins University Bucknell University Brandeis University University of Cincinnati Michigan State University Tufts University Yale University Colorado College